|Previous College:||Boston College, '05|

 Peterson spent one season (2007) at North Carolina State as a defensive graduate assistant under Tom O'Brien — his head coach at Boston College.

-management, is married to the former Meagan Davies.
-They are the
+from Concordia.
+He is married to the former Meagan Davies and they

-parents of four sons, Owen, Mack, Cal and Emmett.
+are the parents of five sons, Owen, Mack, Cal, Emmett and Levi.

 Recruiting Area: All high schools and junior colleges in Orange County.